 The tanto blade is beautiful and takes an extremely flat main edge and runs it into a hard-angled edge.
 The tanto blade has no rounding edges.
 It’s angular and modern looking.
 It is also a great utility blade.

 The trailing point blade is a more extreme version of the clip point knife.
 This knife is what you would expect to be seen from a larger Bowie knife.
 The trailing point blade is kind of intimidating but a big knife with a trailing point can be very effective.

 Knife Blades That Aren’t Great For Camping

 The double-sided dagger is a dangerous blade for someone without experience to handle it.
 Both sides of a dagger blade are sharp and can cut you.
-This really affects this blade’s utility.
+This affects this blade’s utility.

 The hawksbill blade looks like the bill from a bird of prey.
-The blade’s tip actually points straight down.
+The blade’s tip points straight down.
 It makes certain tasks almost impossible because of its unique design.

-Even if you are just using it to slice a chunk off that ribeye, it is always good to have a quality knife by your side when you are camping.
+Even if you are just using it to slice a chunk off that ribeye, it is always good to have a quality knife by your side when camping.
 I want your camping knife to be there for you when you need it most or when you just wanna unsheath it to show off to a buddy.

 While we have offered up our picks and a stringent criterion for you to stick to, this is about your preference.
 You should have the knife that you favor most at your side.
 If it is a knife that you are comfortable with, then it is the right knife to carry.